dvitharanage/terminator-solarized/README.md

     # cp config ~/.config/terminator/

 IMPORTANT: Modify the defaults stanza within the terminator configuration file to select your default(s).
-For example, change the profile line from default in the following:
+For example, change the profile line from "default" in the following:

     [layouts]
       [[default]]